Tenerife airport disaster: Memorials

 A Dutch national memorial and final resting place for the victims of the KLM plane is located in Amsterdam, at Westgaarde cemetery.
 There is also a memorial at the Westminster Memorial Park and Mortuary in Westminster, California, US.

-In 1977, a cross in Rancho Bernardo was dedicated to nineteen area residents who died in the disaster.
+In 1977, a cross in Rancho Bernardo, San Diego, California was dedicated to 19 area residents who died in the disaster.

 In 2007, the 30th anniversary marked the first time that Dutch and American next-of-kin and aid helpers from Tenerife joined an international commemoration service, held at the Auditorio de Tenerife in Santa Cruz.
-The International Tenerife Memorial March 27, 1977, was inaugurated at the Mesa Mota on March 27, 2007.
-The monument was designed by Dutch sculptor Rudi van de Wint (1942-2006).
+The International Tenerife Memorial 27 March 1977 was inaugurated at the Mesa Mota on 27 March 2007.
+The monument was designed by Dutch sculptor Rudi van de Wint (1942–2006).